Glacier Bay in Alaska is one of the highlights of an Alaskan cruise. As seeing a glacier for the first or twentieth time is spectacular.

-Onboard all paper cups, paper napkins, straws, stirring sticks are not allowed to be used whist is Glacier Bay, just in case someone throws something overboard or the wind takes them onboard.
+Onboard all paper cups, paper napkins, straws, stirring sticks are not allowed to be used whist in Glacier Bay, just in case, someone throws something overboard or the wind takes them on board.

-This is a good time to start using your own coffee cup or water bottle to help the environment on this day and for the future.
+This is a good time to start using your own coffee cup or water bottle to help the environment on this day and in the future.

 Do not feed the wildlife as this can cause illness or disease.